Phrase and beyond

 Machine translation is about converting text from one natural language to another using software.
 In other words, there’s no human input involved as in traditional translation.
 That’s why machine translation is also known as automatic translation.

-Leading developers of machine translation software, like Google, Microsoft, or Amazon, currently use a type of neural MT as their preferred methodology—since it allows for both more nuanced translation and the constant adding of language pairs.
+Leading developers of machine translation technology, like Google, Microsoft, or Amazon, currently use a type of neural MT as their preferred methodology—since it allows for both more nuanced translation and the constant adding of language pairs.
 This growth capability is made possible by the fact that machine translation engines can learn and improve as they are used more.

 Machine translation engines work based on training data.
 Depending on your needs, the data can be generic or custom: